openrails/openrails/Source/Documentation/Manual/physics.rst

 stopping sequence is driven by a *starter* logic, which can be customized, or is estimated by the engine parameters.

+The diesel electric locomotive uses a diesel prime mover to generate electricity (using generators naturally) and this electricity is then used to drive traction motors to turn the wheels.
+The other types of diesel locomotives are similar from the perspective that they have a diesel prime mover, and then some form of transmission mechanism to transfer the power output of the prime mover to the locomotive wheels.

+In configuring the locomitve correctly it is important to use the correct power/force values.
+The key values required in the ENG file for a diesel locomotive (regardless of transmission type) are as follows:

+``ORTSDieselEngineMaxPower`` ==> sets the maximum power output at the shaft of the diesel engine (or prime mover).

+``MaxPower`` ==> sets the maximum power at the rail (provided to the wheels).

+``MaxForce`` ==> sets the force that the locomitve is able to apply to the wheels when starting.

+``MaxContinuousForce`` ==> is the maximum force that the locomotive can continuously supply to the wheels without exceeding the design specifications.
+Typically this is linked to a particular speed (see next parameter).

+``ORTSSpeedOfMaxContinuousForce`` ==> is the speed at which the maximum force will be applied.

+``MaxVelocity`` ==> is the maximum rated design speed of the locomotive.
+Typically beyond this speed power output of the locomotive will decrease.

+If using power/force Tables, then some of the above values will not be required, see the sections below for details.

 Starting the Diesel Engine
 ''''''''''''''''''''''''''